Eid Hourany: Family

 Eid Hourany was born in Yaroun (South Lebanon) in March 1940.
 His parents were Lotof and Jamila Hourany.
 He had two sisters and two brothers.
 Due to hazardous translation from Arabic in his early French administrative papers, his name was sometimes referred to as "Hourani" instead of "Hourany".

 Research

 He carried out his first research work during his PhD.
 From 1992 until 1995 he made major contributions to discoveries in Cluster decay by achieving experimental confirmation of a fine structure in 14C radioactivity of 223Ra.
-He used for this purpose intense radioactive sources created in CERN accelerator (Genève) and a supraconducting magnetic solenoïde developed some years before(named "SOLENO").
+He used for this purpose intense radioactive sources created in CERN accelerator (Genève) and a superconducting magnetic solenoid developed some years before(named "SOLENO").
 His latest research activity concerned GRAAL European project(to be documented).

 Lebanese University, Science Faculty

 He studied physics in the Lebanese University before gaining a scholarship to specialise in nuclear physics in France.
 From 1971 and after completing his PhD, he taught in the Faculty of Science in the Lebanese University and became the Head of the Physics Department until 1982.